W. Ian McDonald

 William Ian McDonald (15 March 1933 – 13 December 2006) was a New Zealand neurologist and academic.
 Having taught and practiced in New Zealand and the United States, he was Professor of Neurology at the Institute of Neurology of the University of London, England, from 1974 to 1998.
-He was the world leading authority on multiple sclerosis (MS) in the second half of the twentieth-century: the McDonald criteria used to diagnose MS are named after him.
+He was the world leading authority on multiple sclerosis in the second half of the twentieth century: the McDonald criteria used to diagnose MS are named after him.

-He earned Bachelors of Medical Science at the University of Otago in Dunedin (1955), MBChB with Distinction (1957) and PhD (1962).
-MBChB is a Bachelor of Medicine and Bachelor of Surgery degrees a degree awarded after 5 years of what is analogous to a combined undergraduate-graduate course of study.
-Such degrees can be awarded in the U.K. and other countries (such as New Zealand and South Africa).
-McDonald's doctoral thesis work dealt with experimental neuropathy in cats induced by diphtheria toxin.
-It was conducted at the Department of Physiology under the supervision of Professor Archie McIntyre.
+He earned Bachelor of Medical Science degree at the University of Otago in Dunedin in 1955, Bachelor of Medicine and Bachelor of Surgery degrees with Distinction in 1957, and his Doctor of Philosophy degree in 1962.
+McDonald's doctoral thesis dealt with experimental neuropathy in cats induced by diphtheria toxin.
+It was conducted at the Department of Physiology under the supervision of Archie McIntyre.